 To get back to your internal drive as the startup volume, you can open the Startup Disk preference pane while macOS is running on the external drive and select the internal drive.
 Then click Restart.

 You can also use recovery mode to change the startup disk.
-This is a bit more complicated with an M1 Mac than an Intel one, where you could simply hold down the Option key while restarting and select a drive (unless you had turned on certain security settings, in which case you’d need to use recovery mode to disable them).
+This is a bit more complicated with an M-series Mac than an Intel one, where you could simply hold down the Option key while restarting and select a drive (unless you had turned on certain security settings, in which case you’d need to use recovery mode to disable them).

 When you see your Mac has powered down, hold down the power button until you see a prompt that says “Loading startup options.”